abersailbot/dewi-arduino/README.md

-kitty-arduino
+dewi-arduino
 =============

-Code to run on kitty's arduino.
+Code to run on dewi's arduino.

 Depends on [CMPS10](https://github.com/kragniz/CMPS10) to interact with the compass.